 We follow a clear set of procedures when concerns arise and deal with matters sensitively.

-All staff receive appropriate training at regular intervals.
+All staff receive appropriate training and updates at regular intervals.
 We have excellent recruitment procedures; every member of staff has full checks as do visitors, regular volunteers, supply teachers and governors.
 We have policies and practices that focus on ensuring the health and well-being of the children.

 Use of Images (School)

-When your child starts Sherford Vale School and for the duration of their education here, parents/carers will be ask to complete a permission form to allow images of your child to be published by the school on the school's website or in press releases.
-If you would like to change your parental preference then please contact the school office.
+When your child starts Sherford Vale School and Nursery, for the duration of their education here, parents/carers will be asked to complete a permission form to allow images of your child to be published by the school on the school's website or in nominated media.

 Use of Cameras and Digital Images (Parents/Carers) - 'THINK BEFORE WE POST'